 Language Test

-You must have a language test result showing either:
+You must have a language test result showing either :

 1. IELTS Academic with a score of 6.0 or higher in each skill (reading, writing, speaking and listening) or;

-2. TEF score that is equal to a Canadian Language Benchmark (CLB) score of at least 7 in each skill (reading, writing, speaking and listening)
+2. TEF score that is equal to a Canadian Language Benchmark (CLB) score of at least 7 in each skill (reading, writing,

 Important to note: Beginning in August 2023 → there are 4 new English tests that students applying under the SDS may wish to take: CELPIP General; Canadian Academic English Language (CAEL) – minimum score 60; Pearson PTE Academic – minimum score 60, TOEFL iBT – minimum score of 83.